MahithChigurupati/Shortly/README.md

 4. Implemented tier-based request limits.
 For example, Tier 1 users can make up to 1000 requests, while Tier 2 users can make only 100 requests.
 5. Allowing users to optionally create their preferred custom URLs.

+## Additional Information

+- Redirection to Original URL on GET call of shortly URL in browser with 301 status code(permanent redirection)
+- GET /shortly/user/getAllMyUrl will return all the urls created by a user based on user's basic authentication
+- use basic authentication to getUser, customizeUrl, getAllUrl using username and password used during user creation
+- Sample JSON request and response body are given below
+- customize URL will optionally accepts a user defined shortly url key, if not provided system will generate a random shortly url key
+- if you need your shortly url to be something like http://{baseUrl}/:shortly_url , only pass shortly_url parameter key in customizeUrl   POST body optionally
+- log messages will be in logs directory
+- use env.example to setup environment variables
+- make sure you have postgres installed in your machine

+User Tier Structure:
+- Tier 1: 1000 requests
+- Tier 2: 500 requests
+- Tier 3: 100 requests

 ## Getting Started

 To get started with Shortly, follow these steps: